ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

     - The type of practice where the simulant is being treated (not currently included in sim!).
     - 'COMMUNITY' or 'ACADEMIC'

-.. list-table:: **Additional** covariates for RRMM treatment prediction
+.. list-table:: Covariates for RRMM treatment prediction
   :header-rows: 1

   * - Column name
     - Description
     - Allowed values
+  * - FirstTreatmentAge
+    - Age at time of first treatment (for NDMM, this = current age) in un-rounded years.
+    -
+  * - Sex
+    - The simulant's sex.
+Binary because our source data does not distinguish between intersex and not recorded.
+    - 'M' or 'F'
+  * - IsBlack
+    - Whether or not the simulant is Black.
+    - 0 or 1
+  * - RenalImpairment
+    - Whether or not the simulant had renal impairment **at the time of incidence**.
+    - 0 or 1
+  * - RiskType
+    - Cytogenetic risk category **at the time of incidence**.
+    - 'Standard risk' or 'High risk'
+  * - Year
+    - Current (unrounded) year - 2000. e.g. 22.5 for halfway through 2022.
+    -
+  * - PracticeType
+    - The type of practice where the simulant is being treated (not currently included in sim!).
+    - 'COMMUNITY' or 'ACADEMIC'
   * - RegimenClass_previous
-    - The treatment category used in the previous line (e.g. 'PI+IMID+Dex').
+    - The treatment regimen category used in the previous line (e.g. 'PI+IMID+Dex').
-    - Any treatment category in the treatment model.
-In some cases, it may be a treatment category that we have never seen precede another treatment in our training data, in which case we essentially ignore this variable.
+    - Any treatment regimen category in the treatment model.
+In some cases, it may be a treatment regimen category that we have never seen precede another treatment in our training data, in which case we essentially ignore this variable.
   * - Duration_previous
     - Time since the previous relapse in days / 30.4.
     -
   * - {component}_flag_previous
-    - For each component part of a valid treatment category (e.g. 'PI', 'IMID', 'ASCT') a binary flag indicating whether it was present in the previous line of treatment.
+    - For each component part of a valid treatment regimen category (e.g. 'PI', 'IMID', 'ASCT') a binary flag indicating whether it was present in the previous line of treatment.
     -
   * - LineNumber